Visual vocabulary suite

 Technical components of the content tagging plugin

 Chrome extension is written in JavaScript (plain native code, DOM localStorage), CSS and HTML5.
 Tagging interfaces are loaded for each content node using AJAX.
-Tagging interface iteself uses jQuery.
+Tagging interface itself uses jQuery.
 Frontend uses AJAX to talk to backend WSGI application, which communicates to underlying CMS.
 SRU is used to retrieve data from the CMS.
 SWORD is used to post amended data back.

 System requirements

-Chrome or Chromium web browser.
+Modern web browser.

 Technical description